Tjorriemorrie/pokeraide/README.md

 Crop templates from grayscale window.png image.
 But for mse the images are required to be copied from the parsed debug img to the img folder.
+But should still have a source, e.g. the board cards The cutots should be as small as possible with it clipping the edges, to prevent the matches shifting